Moons of Saturn

-Twenty-four of Saturn's moons are regular satellites; they have prograde orbits not greatly inclined to Saturn's equatorial plane.
-They include the seven major satellites, four small moons that exist in a trojan orbit with larger moons, two mutually co-orbital moons, and two moons that act as shepherds of Saturn's narrow F Ring.
-Two other known regular satellites orbit within gaps in Saturn's rings.
+Twenty-four of the known moons are regular satellites; they have prograde orbits not greatly inclined to Saturn's equatorial plane (except Iapetus, which has a prograde but highly inclined orbit).
+They include the seven major satellites, four small moons that exist in a trojan orbit with larger moons, and five that act as shepherd moons, of which two are mutually co-orbital.
+At least two tiny moons orbit inside of Saturn's B and G rings.
 The relatively large Hyperion is locked in an orbital resonance with Titan.
-The remaining regular moons orbit near the outer edge of the dense A Ring, within the diffuse G Ring, and between the major moons Mimas and Enceladus.
+The remaining regular moons orbit near the outer edges of the dense A Ring and the narrow F Ring, and between the major moons Mimas and Enceladus.
 The regular satellites are traditionally named after Titans and Titanesses or other figures associated with the mythological Saturn.